pletzer/python-oop-novice/_episodes/02-writing-classes.md

 ~~~
 {: .language-python}

 Note that our new class behaves the same way as `sklearn.linear_model.LinearRegression`, which we used in the previous episode.
 We could use `MyLinearRegression` in place of `sklearn.linear_model.LinearRegression` in our scripts.
-The changes would be minimal because both `MyLinearRegression` and `sklearn.linear_model.LinearRegression` mostly conform to the same application interface.
+The changes would be minimal because both `MyLinearRegression` and `sklearn.linear_model.LinearRegression` mostly conform to the same application program interface.

 > ## Problem
 >